 Atsuhiro Inukai

 Atsuhiro Inukai (犬飼貴丈) is a Japanese actor.
 He is born on June 13, 1994.
 His first BL project is the 2021 comedy, A Man Who Defies the World of BL.
-He also appears in the 2022 sequel, A Man Who Defies the World of BL 2.
+He also appears in the sequels, A Man Who Defies the World of BL 2 (2022) and A Man Who Defies the World of BL 3 (2024).
 In addition, Atsuhiro stars in the series Kei x Yaku (2022) and Our Dining Table (2023).

 Supporting Cast